igorkamyshev/farfetched/apps/website/docs/integrations/runtypes/api/runtype-contract.md

 });

 /* typeof asteriodContarct === Contarct<
- *   unkown, 👈 it accepts something unkown
+ *   unknown, 👈 it accepts something unknown
  *   { data: { value: string }, error: null }, 👈 and validates if it is an SuccessResponse
  *   { data: null, errors: string[] } 👈 otherwise it will be ErrorResponse
  * >